Assistant Professor of Political Science, Assistant Professor of Africana Studies

 Overview

-Her current book project, tentatively titled, Locating Racism in the World: Toward an Anti-Racist Reality, reconceptualizes racism in the post-Civil Rights era.
-Specifically, the book calls for a shift away from framing post-Civil Rights racism as either unconscious or institutional and toward a worldly account of racism that offers a better conception of the relationship between its individual and collective determinants.
-The three payoffs of a worldly account of racism are: first, a clearer pathway toward individual and institutional accountability; second, a clear mandate for a participatory, deliberative democracy to address racism’s reality defying tendencies through world-building that establishes and protects reality; and finally, an account of the common good of a racially just society as reality itself.
-To this end, this project offers novel and unexpected interpretations of canonical political theory and black studies texts: Frantz Fanon’s Black Skin, White Masks, Kwame Ture and Charles V. Hamilton’s Black Power, and Hannah Arendt’s work on racism.
+The three payoffs of a worldly account of racism are a clearer pathway toward individual and institutional accountability, a clear mandate for a participatory, deliberative democracy to address racism’s reality defying tendencies through world-building that establishes and protects reality; and finally, an account of the common good of a racially just society as reality itself.
+The book offers novel and unexpected interpretations of canonical political theory and black studies texts: Frantz Fanon’s Black Skin, White Masks, Kwame Ture and Charles V. Hamilton’s Black Power, and Hannah Arendt’s work on racism.

 Brown Affiliations